Open Data Engagement

 The purpose of Boulder Open Data is to increase public access to high value, machine readable datasets generated by the City of Boulder.
 The city has established an Open Data Strategy in order to increase efficiency, improve internal data sharing, spurring innovation, and enabling transparency and accountability with the public.
 The Open Data Program is taking a community driven demand approach to releasing information and welcomes suggestions for dataset additions.
 Momentum for the program increased within the city after the signing of an internal Open Data Policy on May 2nd, 2017.
 The Open Data team is working methodically to inventory all the city’s data over the next two years in order to help us better understand what we have, what we talk about when we talk about data, and how we share data.

-About the Data: This data is provided by the City of Boulder's Information Technology Department.
-This page will be updated monthly.
+About the Data: This data is provided by the City of Boulder's Innovation and Technology Department.
+Data about website sessions, page views, and downloads are updated daily, while information on datasets published will be updated quarterly.